-The National Health and Medical Research Council approved Clinical Guidelines for Prevention, Early Detection and Management of Colorectal Cancer (2017) provide evidence-based recommendations and clinical guidance across the continuum of bowel cancer care including prevention, screening and diagnosis, clinical aspects of treatment, follow-up and psychosocial care.
+The National Health and Medical Research Council approved Clinical Practice Guidelines for Prevention, Early Detection and Management of Colorectal Cancer (2017) provide evidence-based recommendations and clinical guidance across the continuum of bowel cancer care including prevention, screening and diagnosis, clinical aspects of treatment, follow-up and psychosocial care.
 The guidelines also provide an evidence base for the National Bowel Cancer Screening Program.

 The New NHMRC approved Guidelines and what they mean for the National Bowel Cancer Screening Program fact sheet provides a brief overview of the key guideline changes that relate to the National Bowel Cancer Screening Program.

 PDF version: New NHMRC approved Guidelines and what they mean for the National Bowel Cancer Screening Program (PDF 171 KB)

 Word version: New NHMRC approved Guidelines and what they mean for the National Bowel Cancer Screening Program (Word 1915 KB)

-The 2011 Clinical Practice Guidelines for Surveillance Colonoscopy focus on the appropriate use of colonoscopy in colorectal cancer prevention and are also under review, it is anticipated that the revised guidelines will be published in 2018.
+The Clinical Practice Guidelines for Surveillance Colonoscopy were revised and published in 2019 by Cancer Council Australia and focus on the appropriate use of colonoscopy in colorectal cancer prevention.
+These are an updated version of the 2011 guidelines.

 Other guidelines, policies and evidence reviews